nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :point_up: <strong>Use case:</strong><br>

    Planning an upcoming trip?
-Use the `add` command to add a new trip to your trip list!
+Use the <code>add</code> command to add a new trip to your trip list!
 </div>

 Examples: